Pyotr Draganov: Work, views and legacy

 Draganov authored over 100 historical, literary, ethnographic, philological, bibliographic and critical works.
 Most of Draganov's studies have Bessarabian and Balkan themes.
 His articles of historical and philological content were published in the News of the Department of Russian Language and Literature of the Imperial Academy of Sciences, Russian Philological Bulletin, Russian Bulletin and other periodicals.
 Draganov's New Work on the Ethnography of the Macedonian Slavs was based on the French-language book by A. Ofeikov (pseudonym of Atanas Shopov, Bulgarian diplomat and scholar) La Macedoine au point de vue ethnographique, historique et philologique (Macedonia from an ethnographic, historical and philological point of view).
 The first part of his work titled Macedonian-Slavic Collection, was published in 1894 in Volume XXII of the "Notes of the Imperial Russian Geographical Society for the Department of Ethnography" and as a separate reprint.
 The collection was controversial in Russia and the South Slavic countries.
 As a result, the publication of the collection was not continued.
 Draganov was a compiler of Pushkiniana in 50 foreign languages.
+Apart from knowledge in almost all Slavic languages, he also knew Romanian, Greek and Latin.

 From 1895, he compiled a Bulgarian-Russian dictionary.
 However, the loss of a significant portion of the completed work prevented him from completing it on time, and in 1906 the Council of the Slavic Charitable Society hired another researcher to compile the dictionary.
 He also failed to complete his long-planned General Cyril and Methodius Bibliography for the Last Thousand Years, Up to and Inclusive of the 19th Century.
 Draganov was a member of the Imperial Russian Geographical Society, Imperial Russian Archaeological Society, a member-associate of the Imperial Society of lovers of ancient writing, and the Publishing Commission of the St. Petersburg Slavic Society.
+Ethnographer Kuzman Shapkarev criticized his ethnographic research, writing: